DavidEmeryUofC/DavidEmeryUofC/README.md

 - 👋 Hi, I’m @DavidEmeryUofC
 - I work on Machine Learning applications in Geophysics
 - presently collaborating with CREWES at the University of Calgary
-- You canreach me on Linkedin
+- You can reach me on Linkedin